cirosantilli/linux-kernel-module-cheat/getting-started.md

 Just make sure that you never click inside the QEMU window when doing that, otherwise you mouse gets captured forever, and the only solution I can find is to go to a TTY with Ctrl + Alt + F1 and `kill` QEMU.

 You can still send key presses to QEMU however even without the mouse capture, just either click on the title bar, or alt tab to give it focus.

+## Clean the build

+You did something crazy, and nothing seems to work anymore?

+All builds are stored under `buildroot/`,

+The most coarse thing you can do is:

+    cd buildroot
+    git checkout -- .
+    git clean -xdf .

+To only nuke one architecture, do:

+    rm -rf buildroot/output.x86_64~

+Only nuke one one package:

+    rm -rf buildroot/output.x86_64~/build/<package>